medialab/minet/docs/cli.md

 Scrape Twitter's public facing search API to collect tweets etc.

 positional arguments:
   {tweets}                         What to scrape.
-Currently only `tweets` is possible. query                       Search query.
+Currently only `tweets` is possible. query                            Search query or name of the column containing queries to run in given CSV file. file                             Optional CSV file containing the queries to be run.

 optional arguments:
   -h, --help                       show this help message and exit --include-refs                   Whether to emit referenced tweets (quoted, retweeted & replied) in the CSV output.
 Note that it consumes a memory proportional to the total number of unique tweets retrieved.
-  -l LIMIT, --limit LIMIT     Maximum number of tweets to collect.
+  -l LIMIT, --limit LIMIT          Maximum number of tweets to collect per query.
   -o OUTPUT, --output OUTPUT       Path to the output file.
 By default, the result will be printed to stdout.
+  --query-template QUERY_TEMPLATE  Query template.
+Can be useful for instance to change a column of twitter user screen names into from:@user queries.
+  -s SELECT, --select SELECT       Columns to include in report (separated by `,`).

 examples:

 .
 Collecting the latest 500 tweets of a given Twitter user:
     `minet tw scrape tweets "from:@jack" --limit 500 > tweets.csv`

+.
+Collecting the tweets from Twitter user listed in CSV file:
+    `minet tw scrape tweets user users.csv > tweets.csv`

+.
+Templating the given CSV column:
+    `minet tw scrape tweets user users.csv --query-template 'from:@{value}' > tweets.csv`

 ```